 The 12-month rule should not apply to you if, the last time you were in shelter, you:

-- left shelter for temporary housing that was approved by DHCD on a Temporary Emergency Shelter Interruption (TESI) form,
+- left shelter for temporary housing that was approved by EOHLC on a Temporary Emergency Shelter Interruption (TESI) form,

 - left shelter for housing that was supposed to be safe and permanent but turned out not to be,

-- were temporarily placed in shelter pending receipt of verifications (see What if you do not have proof of your eligibility when you apply for EA?) but then found not eligible.
+- were temporarily placed in shelter pending receipt of verifications (see What if you do not have proof of your eligibility when you apply for EA?) but were then found ineligible.

-- the reason you are experiencing homelessness now is that you were evicted from (or entered into an agreement for judgment to leave) public or subsidized housing in the past three years for not paying rent or for fraudulent behavior, unless the person who caused the eviction is not part of the household seeking EA or HomeBASE,
+- the reason you are experiencing homelessness now is that you were evicted from (or entered into an agreement for judgment to leave) public or subsidized housing in the past three years for not paying rent or for fraudulent behavior, unless the person who caused the eviction is not part of the household seeking EA,

-- the reason you are experiencing homelessness now is that you were evicted from (or entered into an agreement for judgment to leave) private, public or subsidized housing for criminal conduct or destruction of property, unless the person who caused the eviction is not part of the household seeking shelter or unless the criminal conduct was by a domestic abuser who is no longer part of the household,
+- the reason you are experiencing homelessness now is that you were evicted from (or entered into an agreement for judgment to leave) private, public or subsidized housing for criminal conduct or destruction of property, unless the person who caused the eviction is not part of the household seeking shelter, or unless the criminal conduct was perpetrated by someone who is no longer part of the household,

-- you (or an adult seeking shelter with you) quit a job, reduced work hours, or refused to accept increased hours of employment within 90 days before your application, unless you had "good cause" (good cause includes that you had to attend to a family crisis, emergency or other compelling circumstance or did not have state-licensed child care), or
+- you (or an adult seeking shelter with you) quit a job, reduced work hours, or refused to accept increased work hours within 90 days before your application, unless you had “good cause” (good cause includes that you had to attend to a family crisis, emergency or other compelling circumstance, or did not have state-licensed child care), or

-- you are a teen parent who was asked to leave 3 or more teen living programs because of rules violations or for any behavior-related reasons or you refused a teen living placement.
+- you are a teen parent who was asked to leave 3 or more young parents living programs (YPLP) because of rules violations or for any behavior-related reasons, or you refused a young parents living program placement.
+760 CMR 67.06(2) and 760 CMR 65.03(4)(a)2.

 Consult an advocate if you are denied shelter for any reason and have no safe place to stay.

-- The Americans with Disabilities Act (ADA) may require DHCD to disregard denial reasons that are related to disability (for example, you were evicted for destruction of property that happened because of disability-related conduct).
-See What if a disability makes it hard for you to meet DHCD rules or use DHCD services? and ask an advocate for more information about the ADA.
+- The Americans with Disabilities Act (ADA) may require EOHLC to disregard denial reasons that are related to disability (for example, you were evicted for destruction of property that happened because of disability-related conduct).
+See What if a disability makes it hard for you to meet EOHLC rules or use EOHLC services? and ask an advocate for more information about the ADA.

-- If you want to leave shelter for temporary housing (for example, to stay with family or friends), first get DHCD to sign a Temporary Emergency Shelter Interruption (TESI) form that approves your leaving.
-DHCD takes the position that a TESI can only be granted in particular circumstances and that they can only be granted for 30 days, with one 30 day extension, for a total of 60 days.
-If you do not return by the expiration date of your TESI, DHCD may still find you are barred by the 12 month rule.
+- If you want to leave shelter for temporary housing (for example, to stay with family or friends), and you may want to return to shelter within 12 months, first get EOHLC to sign a Temporary Emergency Shelter Interruption (TESI) form that approves your leaving.
+EOHLC takes the position that a TESI can only be granted in particular circumstances and that they can only be granted for 30 days, with one 30 day extension, for a total of 60 days.
+If you do not return by the expiration date of your TESI, EOHLC may still find you are barred by the 12 month rule.
 See HSN 2016-02.
-Consult an advocate if you cannot get DHCD's approval or if you are later denied shelter because you left for temporary housing.
+Consult an advocate if you cannot get EOHLC's approval or if you are later denied shelter because you left for temporary housing.